Management's Discussion and Analysis of Financial Condition and Results of Operations

 Revenue for 2012 was $3.71 billion compared with 2011 revenue of $3.85 billion, a decrease of 4%.
 Foreign currency had a 3-percentage-point negative impact on revenue in 2012 compared with 2011.
 The decline in revenue from the company's U.S. Federal business contributed approximately 3 percentage points to the rate of decline in revenue in 2012.

-Pension expense for 2012 was $108.2 million compared with pension expense of $34.3 million in 2011 and pension income of $2.9 million in 2010.
-For 2013, the company expects to recognize pension expense of approximately $93.1 million.
+Pension expense for 2013 was $93.5 million compared with $108.2 million in 2012 and $34.3 million in 2011.
+For 2014, the company expects to recognize pension expense of approximately $78.2 million.
 The company records pension income or expense, as well as other employee-related costs such as payroll taxes and medical insurance costs, in operating income in the following income statement categories: cost of revenue; selling, general and administrative expenses; and research and development expenses.
 The amount allocated to each category is based on where the salaries of active employees are charged.

 During 2011, the company recorded a charge of $13.5 million ($6.4 million in cost of revenue and $7.1 million in other income/expense) related to the loss of an old non-income tax case concerning the company's former Brazilian manufacturing operations.
 During 2011, the company also recorded $14.3 million of income in other income/expense related to a favorable resolution of a Brazilian non-income tax case concerning tax on other income.

-Other income (expense), net was expense of $37.6 million in 2012, compared with expense of $55.5 million in 2011 and expense of $51.0 million in 2010.
-Included in 2012 were charges of $30.6 million related to the debt reductions discussed herein and foreign exchange losses of $8.1 million offset in part by interest income of $10.3 million.
-Included in 2011 were charges of $85.2 million related to the debt redemptions discussed herein offset in part by income of $7.2 million related to the Brazilian matters discussed above, foreign exchange gains of $17.2 million and interest income of $15.4 million.
-Included in 2010 were foreign exchange losses of $43.4 million (including $19.9 million related to the Venezuelan devaluation, discussed below) and interest income of $8.3 million.
+Other income (expense), net was income of $9.8 million in 2013, compared with expense of $37.6 million in 2012 and expense of $55.5 million in 2011.
+Included in 2013 were foreign exchange gains of $10.4 million.
+Included in 2012 were charges of $30.6 million related to the debt reductions and foreign exchange losses of $8.1 million offset in part by interest income of $10.3 million.
+Included in 2011 were charges of $85.2 million related to the debt reductions, offset in part by income of $7.2 million related to the Brazilian matters discussed above, foreign exchange gains of $17.2 million and interest income of $15.4 million.

-The provision for income taxes in 2012, 2011 and 2010 was $97.3 million, $64.8 million and $58.8 million, respectively.
-The 2012 income tax provision includes $9.2 million due to a reduction in the UK income tax rate (see Note 7 of the Notes to Consolidated Financial Statements), as well as a $5.6 million benefit related to a UK tax credit.
-The 2011 and 2010 income tax provisions include benefits due to changes in judgment about the company's ability to realize deferred tax assets in future years resulting in a net decrease in valuation allowances of $15.2 million and $13.2 million, respectively.
-The 2011 income tax provision includes a benefit of $28.3 million related to the settlement of two European tax matters, as well as a provision of $8.4 million due to a reduction in the UK income tax rate.
+The provision for income taxes in 2013, 2012 and 2011 was $99.3 million, $97.3 million and $64.8 million, respectively.
+The 2013, 2012 and 2011 income tax provisions include charges of $11.4 million, $9.2 million and $8.4 million, respectively, due to reductions in the UK income tax rate (see Note 7 of the Notes to Consolidated Financial Statements).
+The 2012 income tax provision also includes a $5.6 million benefit related to a UK tax credit.
+The 2011 income tax provisions include benefits due to changes in judgment about the company's ability to realize deferred tax assets in future years, resulting in a net decrease in valuation allowances of $15.2 million.
+The 2011 income tax provision also includes a benefit of $28.3 million related to the settlement of two European tax matters.

 The company evaluates quarterly the realizability of its deferred tax assets by assessing its valuation allowance and by adjusting the amount of such allowance, if necessary.
 The company will record a tax provision or benefit for those international subsidiaries that do not have a full valuation allowance against their deferred tax assets.
-Any profit or loss recorded for the company's U.S. continuing operations will have no provision or benefit associated with it due to its full valuation allowance, except with respect to benefits related to income from discontinued operations, refundable tax credits and withholding taxes not creditable against future taxable income.
-As a result, the company's provision or benefit for taxes will vary significantly period to period depending on the geographic distribution of income.
+Any profit or loss recorded for the company's U.S. operations will have no provision or benefit associated with it due to its full valuation allowance, except with respect to refundable tax credits and withholding taxes not creditable against future taxable income.
+As a result, the company's provision or benefit for taxes may vary significantly period to period depending on the geographic distribution of income.